juaibane/coding-test-dotnet8/CustomerApi/README.md

 ## Live Demo

-The Customer API is deployed and available at:
+The Customer API is deployed on Azure App Service and available at:

 **https://testcustomerapi.azurewebsites.net/api/customers**